talkable/talkable-docs/source/campaigns/designer.rst

 .. note::
    Overlay cannot be customized.

-Friend Claim Page size does not matter cause it hosts on Curebit site entirely.
+Friend Claim Page size does not matter cause it hosts on Talkable site entirely.
 Commonly this view looks like a modal window with customer site loaded on the back: